 Eremo di San Marco, Romanesque hermitage in Piagge, Italy.

-The Eremo di San Marco is a Romanesque hermitage built into the rocky face of Colle San Marco, combining natural cave formations with blocks of travertine stone.
-The site takes advantage of the steep hillside and weaves the rock itself into the building's structure.
+The Eremo di San Marco is a Romanesque hermitage set into the rocky face of Colle San Marco, near Ascoli Piceno, where natural cave formations are joined with blocks of travertine stone.
+The rock itself forms part of the walls and ceiling, so the boundary between the natural hillside and the built structure is often hard to tell.

-Cistercian monks founded the site in the 13th century as a place of retreat, but in 1387 the Sgariglia family took over the building and converted it into a church.
-This transformation reshaped how the space was used and understood.
+Cistercian monks founded the hermitage in the 13th century as a place of retreat away from the town below.
+In 1387, the Sgariglia family took control and converted the building into a church, changing the purpose of the space.

 The community of curious travelers